Sunnynook Large Munsterlanders

 |Name||Search||Pointing||Search Behind Duck||Nose||Desire||Cooperation||Steadiness||Retrieve Shot Bird||Marked Water Retrieve||Blind Water Entry||Game Drag||Obedience||Total|

-Bolt was radiographed at 4 years and his hips were rated good-excellent and his elbows normal.
+Q was radiographed at 18 months and his hips were rated excellent and his elbows normal.
+He obtained a score of Good in HAE (56), Very Good in AHAE (176), and Very Good in PE (199) in the Versatile Hunting Dog Federation testing system, detailed scores above.
 He does not carry brown coat color or Black Hair Follicular Dysplasia based on DNA testing of his parents.

 Back to Sunnynook Kennel Homepage